 - 3 Tbsp heavy whipping cream

-- cocoa powder and/or powdered sugar for dusting.
+- Dutch-process cocoa powder and/or powdered sugar for dusting.

-In a small saucepan, over medium heat, melt the butter into the milk.
-When the milk is simmering, slowly pour it into the egg mixture while whisking the eggs.
+- In a small saucepan, over medium heat, melt the butter into the milk.
+When the milk simmers, slowly pour it into the egg mixture while whisking the eggs.

-Once it's thick and you see the first bubble, whisk over the heat for one more minute.
-Pour the custard back into the bowl, cover the surface with plastic wrap and allow it to cool completely.
+- Once it's thick and you see the first bubble, whisk over the heat for one more minute.
+Remove it from the heat, add the vanilla, and pour the custard back into the bowl, cover the surface with plastic wrap and allow it to cool completely.

 - Store refrigerated in an airtight container.